jmu0/components/README.md

 - *.html are loaded as templates
 - every component has a TemplateManager
 - adds route for /component/[name]
-- TODO: handle POST and DELETE requests using dbModel (use data.json file to store db/table?)
+- handle POST and DELETE requests using dbModel (use data.json file to store db/table?)
 ### less
 - build tool adds all .less files to /static/css/components.less (run: build less)
 ### js